 - Before turning, remember checking wood blanks carefully.
 If you discover knots, cracks, or weak areas, dispose of the blank as it turning could result in injury.

 - Do not expand the jaw slides beyond the body, this may result in the slides being thrown from the chuck, or injury due to the jaws protruding beyond the chuck body.

 - And as usual, use common sense and be careful when turning.

 Types of wood lathe chuck

-Some wood lathe chucks use a fundamental thread for mounting it to the lathe.
+Some wood turning chucks use a fundamental thread for mounting it to the lathe.
 These tend to be bigger lathes and are not likely to be utilized in a residential setting or by a hobbyist.
 Other lathes almost use a back plate for mounting the chuck, that makes the chuck is replaced easily and can use different chucks for various applications.

 Some types you can choose: